Reincarnation: Celtic paganism

 In the first century BCE Alexander Cornelius Polyhistor wrote:

 The Pythagorean doctrine prevails among the Gauls' teaching that the souls of men are immortal, and that after a fixed number of years they will enter into another body.

 Julius Caesar recorded that the druids of Gaul, Britain and Ireland had metempsychosis as one of their core doctrines:

 The principal point of their doctrine is that the soul does not die and that after death it passes from one body into another... the main object of all education is, in their opinion, to imbue their scholars with a firm belief in the indestructibility of the human soul, which, according to their belief, merely passes at death from one tenement to another; for by such doctrine alone, they say, which robs death of all its terrors, can the highest form of human courage be developed.

 Diodorus also recorded the Gaul belief that human souls were immortal, and that after a prescribed number of years they would commence upon a new life in another body.
 He added that Gauls had the custom of casting letters to their deceased upon the funeral pyres, through which the dead would be able to read them.
-Valerius Maximus also recounted they had the custom of lending sums of money to each other which would be repayable in the next world.
-This was mentioned by Pomponius Mela, who also recorded Gauls buried or burnt with them things they would need in a next life, to the point some would jump into the funeral piles of their relatives in order to cohabit in the new life with them.
+Valerius Maximus recounted that they had the custom of lending sums of money to each other which would be repayable in the next world.
+This was mentioned by Pomponius Mela, who added that the Gauls buried or burnt with the dead things they would need in a next life, to the extent that the bereaved would jump into the funeral piles of their relatives in order to remain with them in the new life.

-Hippolytus of Rome believed the Gauls had been taught the doctrine of reincarnation by a slave of Pythagoras named Zalmoxis.
+Hippolytus of Rome believed that the Gauls had been taught the doctrine of reincarnation by a slave of Pythagoras named Zalmoxis.
 Conversely, Clement of Alexandria believed Pythagoras himself had learned it from the Celts and not the opposite, claiming he had been taught by Galatian Gauls, Hindu priests and Zoroastrians.
-However, author T. D. Kendrick rejected a real connection between Pythagoras and the Celtic idea of reincarnation, noting their beliefs to have substantial differences, and any contact to be historically unlikely.
+However, author T. D. Kendrick rejected a real connection between Pythagoras and the Celtic idea of reincarnation, noting their beliefs to have substantial differences, and found the hypothesis of early contact historically unlikely.
 Nonetheless, he proposed the possibility of an ancient common source, also related to the Orphic religion and Thracian systems of belief.